michaelnmmeyer/gutenberg/README.md

 executed again when `gutenberg update` is called.
 Downloaded ebooks will still be updated.

+To display all currently active queries, use the following:

+    $ gutenberg queries

 Finally, to display the contents of the ebooks we just downloaded, we can issue the following: